 For sales of software that are neither customised by the Group nor subject to significant integration services, the licence period commences upon delivery.
 For sales of software subject to significant customisation or integration services, the licence period begins upon commencement of the related services.
 The Group's has a customer loyalty incentive programme.
-For each BGN XXX spent, customers obtain one loyalty point which they can redeem to receive discounts on future purchases.
-Loyalty points are considered to be a separate performance obligation as they provide customers with a material right, they would not have received otherwise.
-Unused points will expire if not used within two years.
-The Group allocates the transaction price between the material right and other performance obligations identified in a contract on a relative stand-alone selling price basis.
 Revenue from the material right is recognised on the earlier of the date the points are redeemed by the customer and the date on which they expire.
 The Group provides a basic 1-year product warranty on its telecommunications hardware whether sold on a stand-alone basis or as part of an integrated telecommunications system.
 Under the terms of this warranty customers can return the product for repair or replacement if it fails to perform in accordance with published specifications.
 These warranties are accounted for under IAS 37.